 - Participants who have successfully completed the program will be awarded a certificate by JICA. - 2.
 For the promotion of mutual friendship, JICA Kansai encourages cultural exchange between participants of JICA program and local communities.
 In some cases, participants will visit school or university to meet the students as a part of development education program.
 JICA participants are expected to contribute by attending such activities and may be asked to make presentations on the society, economy and culture of their home country. - 3.
-Participants are strongly recommended to bring laptop computers for their convenience.
-During the program, participants are required to work on the computers, including preparation of presentations, reports, Action Plan(AP), etc. Also, there is a computer room in JICA Kansai where 14 desk-top computers are available with internet access. - 4.
-Allowances, such as for accommodation, living, clothing, and shipping, will be deposited to your temporary bank account (opened by JICA) 2 to 5 days after your arrival in Japan.
-It is highly advised to bring some cash / traveler's check in order to cover necessary expense for this period. - 5.
-It is very important that your currency must be exchanged to Japanese Yen at any transit airport or Kansai International Airport (KIX) in Osaka, Japan soon after your arrival.
-It is quite difficult to exchange money after that, due to limited availability of facility or time during the program. - 6.
-Most of the accommodations will have internet access.
-However, please note that area listed below does not have internet access (Wi-fi) for security reasons. - -Conference room in JFTC - -Rooms in JICA Kansai (Wi-fi is available in Lobby.)
+Participants are recommended to bring laptop computers for their convenience.
+During the program, participants are required to work on the computers, including preparation of Action Plan(AP), etc. Most of the accommodations will have internet access.
+However, please note that the conference room in JFTC does not have internet access (Wi-fi) for security reasons. - 4.
+Allowances, such as for living, outfit, and shipping, will be deposited to your temporary bank account (opened by JICA) 2 to 5 days after your arrival in Japan.
+It is highly advised to bring some cash in order to cover necessary expense for this period. - 5.
+It is very important that some of your currency must be exchanged to Japanese Yen at any transit airport or Kansai International Airport (KIX) in Osaka, Japan soon after your arrival.
+It is quite difficult to exchange money after that, due to limited availability of facility or time during the program.

 VI.
-ANNEX:
+ANNEX

-Instruction for the Country Report
+Instruction for Preparation of the Country Report